 Dirty Air Filter

+Is your air conditioner not blowing cold air?
+It could be a sign of a dirty air filter.
 A dirty, clogged air filter will restrict air circulation and is at the root of many HVAC problems during the summer and winter.
 The solution is simple and one that you can definitely DIY.
 Just remember to:

 - check the air conditioner filter every 30 days for excessive dirt and debris AND